jyor0385/discord-weather-bot/README.md

 # Discord Weather Bot

 A simple Discord bot that provides the current weather for a given US zipcode.
+This was a simple experiment with Gemini-CLI.
+Building the bot took no more than 3 or 4 minutes.
+I take no credit as I have practically no experience with node.js or building discord bots.
+Gemini did all the work of building.
+The most challenging part for me was installing it.
+Isn't AI wonderful?
+(I'm scared...)

 ## Features